otis-ke/alx-frontend/README.md

 ---

-Feel free to use and modify this template as needed for your project's README file.
+Feel free to use and modify